tito06/NotesApp/README.md

 Notes App

-A app where user can add, update, and delete info of his or her choice. the app usess mvvm architechture.
+An app where user can add, update, and delete info of his or her choice.
+Jetpack compose is used to make the UI. the app usess mvvm architechture.
 Hilt for DI.
 Room DB to store and update data